 - Make the judicial override ban retroactive.

 - Require unanimous agreement from the jury to sentence people to death.

-- Amend state law to bar executions of people who were minors at the time of the crime or who have serious cognitive impairments.
+- Amend state law to forbid executions of people who have serious cognitive impairments.

 - Impose a moratorium to study and end racially biased death penalty practices.